 2. Make payments on time

-Making payments to your credit accounts on time is the single most significant factor affecting your credit score, making up 35% of your credit score.
+Making payments on time is the single most significant factor affecting your credit score, making up 35% of your credit score.
+It shows lenders that you can manage your money well.

 Many of us are accustomed to paying bills at the end of the month, but why not try to make a smaller payment every two weeks instead?

-By doing so, you are reducing your balances and overall credit utilization ratio regularly, which can have a positive impact on your credit score.
+When you reduce your balances and overall credit utilization ratio regularly, it has a positive impact on your credit score.

 And when you pay a bill, such as a credit card, twice a month at a slightly higher rate than you usually do for the entire month, you can pay down your debt faster and save money on interest charges.